The countdown continues for Pardot-only users. (I imagine a New Year’s Eve style countdown.)

 Any users that are user-sync enabled already have SSO enabled, You don’t need to worry about them.
 They have a blue Salesforce cloud icon next to their names.

-2. Pardot-only users
+2. Account Engagement-only users

 3. Everyone else (This got me!)

 Now, check who’s left.
 Anyone?
 Do these users need to be deleted?
 Did they get missed in the user sync?
-Double-check for users that have a CRM username associated with their Pardot user, but SSO is not enabled.
+Double-check for users that have a CRM username associated with their Account Engagement user, but SSO is not enabled.
 If the users are valid, you need to enable SSO with these instructions (Or, add their profiles/names to the user sync).

 Enable SSO